Katkargaurav09/Modern-Chair/README.md

 This Modern Chair Project only used Html and Css.

-Features:
+##Features:
-Clean and minimalistic UI design
+1.Clean and minimalistic UI design
-Fully responsive layout
+2.Fully responsive layout
-Smooth hover effects and animations
-Well-structured HTML & CSS for easy customization
+3.Smooth hover effects and animations 4.Well-structured HTML & CSS for easy customization